AlgebraLoveme/intervalset/README.md

 To be specific, this source does something wrong in intervalset union.
 Sadly, I don't find its repo on Github, so I upload this repo for memory.

+Then I found another bug in the __or__ operator.
+Already fixed by myself.